awesmubarak/newpro/README.md

 **Author name**

 Normally, you'll be presented with a prompt for the author's name (typically your own).
+The name will be converted to title case so capitalisation does not matter.
 This step is tedious and can be skipped by creating a text file located at `~/.config/newpro.txt`.
 Enter only your name into this file.
 This will skip the author prompt.

 **Project title**

-This is the proper title of your project.
+This is the full title of your project.
 No explaining to do here.

 **Project name**

-This is the _name_ of your project.
+This is the name of your project.
 This should be a short identifier as it will be used as the directory path and the base for all file names.
-For example entering `example` will create `example.md` as your main markdown file.
+For example if your set the name to `example`, the project will be located under the `example` subdirectory and contain the file `example.md`.

 **Bibliography**

-If you choose to include a bibliography file will be created.
+If you choose to include a bibliography a bibtex file will be created.
 This includes an example bibtex entry.
 For more information see this [biblatex tutorial][].

 [biblatex tutorial]: https://www.latex-tutorial.com/tutorials/bibtex/

 **License**

 I like using the [CC-BY-SA][] license in my work.
-This will temporary license text at the bottom.
-This text won't have any metadata and a todo comment will also be created.
+This will temporary license text at the bottom with a reminder to create a proper link with appropriate metadata.

 [CC-BY-SA]: https://creativecommons.org/licenses/by-sa/4.0/